rmoorman/bubblegum/README.md

 * DOMjudge
 * Contester

-Some of them are proprietary, some written is hard-core C and it's easy to extend or modify them.
+Some of them are proprietary, some written in hard-core C and it's not easy to extend or modify them.

 Contributing